yrammos/LaTeXTools/README.markdown

 “Forward” and “inverse” searches within `.lytex` files are non-trivial because SyncTeX only provides a mapping between the PDF and the LilyPond-generated `.tex`.
 LyTeXTools undertakes the missing link, namely a bidirectional mapping between `.tex` and `.lytex` line numbers.

 Inverse search from the PDF (Skim.app) to the `.lytex` or `.tex` source is provided by the `sublsync` script, a central component of this package.
-Its purpose is to store the SyncTeX-generated coordinates (source file name, line number) into a file whence LyTeXTools can then retrieve them.
+Its purpose is to store the SyncTeX-generated coordinates (source file name, line number) within a file whence LyTeXTools can then retrieve them.

 By default, LyTeXTools expects this file to be `~/.sublatex.txt`.
 This location may be overriden via a `synctex_output` key-value pair in a `LyTeXTools.sublime-settings` JSON file, for example: